-According to Section 19.2-389 of the Code of Virginia, the state provides criminal records including arrests to the general public upon request.
-Virginia keeps a central repository of all criminal and arrests records.
+According to Section 19.2-389 of the Code of VA, the state provides criminal records including arrests to the general public upon request.
+The state keeps a central repository of all Virginia arrest records and criminal records.
 They require that the public use a particular form to request copies of documents and in some cases, they also need the person's consent.
-Each record request costs $27, but since they are processed through fingerprints, there is an additional charge of $13.25 for fingerprinting.
+Each state record request costs $27, but since they are processed through fingerprints, there is an additional charge of $13.25 for fingerprinting.
 When filling out a request form, the requestor will need to have it notarized.

 |Black or African American||53%|

 |Victims w/ reported race||3,765|

 A Virginia arrest record, sometimes known as a RAP sheet will show a ton of useful information like name, address, phone, email, gender, race, height, weight, physical description, tattoos, scars, mugshots, and sometimes even fingerprints.
 Along with that, arrest details, charges, convictions, dispositions, jail time, fines, fees, bond, and bail paid, pleas, the dates of arrest, location and times will show.
 Additionally, if any vehicles were involved and the arresting officer’s name and agency will be on there as well.